 Stockholm, Sweden

-Redpill Linpro may be the Nordic region’s most vocal proponent of open source technology.
+Redpill Linpro may be the Nordic region’s most vocal proponent of open source technology, specialising in open-source solutions, cloud services, APIs and digital transformation for both private and public sectors.
 Its mission is to provide the support, solutions and services that enable customers across industries to optimize their use of open source products – and offer customers optimal flexibility, control and quality while saving money.

 SEK 725 million